 Don’t miss going on a mission to the mural of Loukanikos the riot dog!
 The adorable canine became famous for joining street protesters in the aftermath of the 2008 financial crisis.

 The national gardens are a great spot to escape the concrete jungle for an afternoon.
 You can find the gardens next to the parliament building in Syntagma Square.
 This is one of the best free things to do in Athens if you want to get a breath of fresh air.

 Inside the park, you’ll find a pond, botanical museum, cafe, and plenty of paths to stroll.
 Why not take a picnic and make the most of it?

 Visit the Acropolis

 Okay, we know that it’s not free to visit the Acropolis.
+That being said, you can’t visit Athens and NOT check out the Acropolis.
 The stunning 5th-century BC temple complex is one of the wonders of the world.
 We couldn’t imagine a list of things to do in Athens without the Acropolis!

 During high season, a ticket to the Acropolis will set you back €20.
 However, if you visit during the off-season (Nov-March) tickets are redacted to €10.
 Be sure to consider the combined ticket at €30 (€15 in the off-season).
 This allows you access to the Acropolis, the Roman Agora, the Ancient Agora, and more.

 Whatever you decide to do in Athens we hope you find the same joy in exploring this city as we did.
 It truly is one of the most memorable cities in Europe.
 As always, happy travels, and we’ll see you on the road!